Bruce Wright – portfolio

 Watercolour painting has been at the heart of my work for many years, over which I’ve developed and refined my style.
 I enjoy the simplicity of a play of light on still or moving water, through clouds onto landscapes or human-made objects.
 There are infinite possibilities of how and what to create.
 My usual subject matter is rural, coastal or city landscapes, flowers and still lives.

-Of late I am focussing my attention on mixing colours to study the relationships of shapes of colour in space, suggesting film-like atmospheres and producing what I call ‘thinkers’ paintings’.
+Of late I am focussing my attention on mixing colours to study the relationships of shapes of colour in space, virtually abstract, using oils.

 Artist information